SAP-archive/ase-nodejs-async-odbc-interface/README.md

 # node-sapase
-An asynchronous interface for Node.js for SAP Adaptive Server Enterprise using ODBC driver.
+An asynchronous interface for Node.js to connect to SAP Adaptive Server Enterprise using ODBC driver.

 ## Requirements
 * Linux or Windows platform.
 * SAP Adaptive Server Enterprise ODBC Driver 16.0 SP03.
 * Properly configured odbc.ini.
-* This Node.js driver communicates with the SAP Adaptive Server Enterprise ODBC driver, which will be installed using [`node-pre-gyp`](https://github.com/mapbox/node-pre-gyp).
-If the installation of the shared dynamic library were unsuccessful, it would failback to using native compilation managed by [`node-gyp`](https://github.com/nodejs/node-gyp).
+* The Node.js driver which communicates with SAP Adaptive Server Enterprise ODBC driver is installed with [`node-pre-gyp`](https://github.com/mapbox/node-pre-gyp).
+If the installation of the shared dynamic library failed, it will use the native compilation managed by [`node-gyp`](https://github.com/nodejs/node-gyp).
-* Node.js versions supported: 6.11.1 and 5.5.0
+* Node.js 6.11.1 or 5.5.0

 ## Install
 ```
 npm install sapase
 ```
 ## Getting Started
+Running the following example allows you to quickly start using the Node.js driver:

 ```javascript
 var db = require('sapase')()